CORMO-RAN: Lossless Migration of xApps in O-RAN: Evaluation

 \section{\novelty Evaluation}

 To evaluate \novelty and compute an optimal solution to the \problem Problem, we use MATLAB and Gurobi on a server with Intel Xeon E5-2680 with 28 cores and 16\,GB of RAM.

-We consider a cluster of four nodes, hosting the near-RT RIC components as well as a varying number of xApps, and, for each value, we consider 75\% of them to be of class $k$ (dominant class) and the remaining 25\% to be equally distributed among the other classes.
+We consider a cluster of four nodes, hosting the near-RT RIC components as well as a varying number of xApps, and, for each value, we consider 75\% of them to be of class $k$ (which corresponds to the dominant class) and the remaining 25\% to be evenly distributed among the other classes.
 To be consistent with our testbed in Sec.~\ref{work06:sec:testbed}, we set $R^{\mathrm{max}}_{\mathrm{CPU}_s}{=}128$ (virtual) CPU cores, $R^{\mathrm{max}}_{\mathrm{MEM}_s}{=}125\,\mathrm{GB}$, and $R^{\mathrm{max}}_{\mathrm{DISK}_s}{=}250\,\mathrm{GB}$ and consider realistic values for the temporal parameters: $\Delta T{=}1\,\mathrm{h}$, i.e., running \novelty optimization cycles on an hourly basis, $T^{\mathrm{max}}_{D_k}{=}300\,\mathrm{s}$, i.e., the arbitrary maximum stateful migration downtime that can be tolerated, and $T^{\mathrm{max}}_{\mathrm{DF}}{=}1\,\mathrm{s}$, i.e., the near-RT deadline that must not be exceeded while performing periodic \gls{sdl} maintenance.
-It is worth mentioning that the selection of $\Delta T$ depends on how fast traffic varies across cells controlled by the near-RT \gls{ric}.
-While we consider \novelty optimization cycles to run on an hourly basis and as an rApp within the non-RT \gls{ric}, the ultimate decision of when and whether to trigger \novelty depends on traffic dynamics and is thus left to the network operator.
+It is worth mentioning that the choice of $\Delta T$ depends on how rapidly traffic fluctuates across the cells controlled by the near-RT \gls{ric}.
+While we consider \novelty optimization cycles to run on an hourly basis and as an rApp within the non-RT \gls{ric}, the ultimate decision of when and whether to trigger \novelty is driven by traffic dynamics and is thus left to the network operator.
+Indeed, our formulation is compatible not only with periodic executions but also with event-based triggering, e.g., upon detecting workload increases or any other relevant condition identified through continuous monitoring operations.

 Fig.~\ref{work06:fig:opt_performance} shows the optimization performance for varying number of xApps and for the following exemplary configuration: dominant xApp class $k{=}\mathrm{A}$, state size $\rho{=}1\,\mathrm{MB}$, and maintenance period $\nu{=}1\,\mathrm{s}$.
 Results demonstrate that up to about 120 xApps \problem can be solved optimally and within 1 second, regardless of the migration strategy being used.
 As the complexity of the scenario increases, i.e., the number of xApps grows above 120, the optimization runtime reaches the early stop deadline, i.e., 300\,s, but still yielding a reasonably small MIPgap (up to 10\% in the case of SM-MD and 200 xApps).
 We thus conclude that, despite being NP-hard, \problem can be solved optimally without algorithmic approximations.